Theeeus/multilingual-template/README.md

 1) Directory

 The 'languages' folder contains one file for each language supported on the website.
-You must create and array $lang and all the attributes that will be displayed on the webiste later.
+You must create and array $lang and all the attributes that will later be displayed on the webiste.
 The 'common.php' file is the control and must be adjusted when including/deleting languages or if you want to change the cookie settings.

 2) Index.php